octue/octue-sdk-python/docs/source/dataset.rst

 Easy and expandable custom metadata
 -----------------------------------
+Find the needle in the haystack by making your data searchable.
 You can set the following metadata on a dataset:

 - Name
 - Labels (a set of lowercase strings)